pagarme/react-event-components/README.md

 A set of components designed as an idiomatic way of working with global, raw input (keyboard, mouse, touch, etc) in React.

+## Example

+A live demo can be found at https://pagarme.github.io/react-event-components

 ## Usage

 ```javascript